FkGomesKr/DistributedSystems-Server-Clients/README.md

 # Distributed Systems Project
 Multi Threaded Central Server manages tasks from Multi Threaded Clients.
 The Server/Task Manager is the only system that interacts with the In Memory Bank of Data.
-Architecture chosen was 1 thread per client connection and 1 thread per client request when needed.
+Architecture followed was 1 thread per client connection and 1 thread per client request when needed.
+Connection threw TCP sockets and syncronization between systems achieved with locks and signals.

 ## Requirements
 - JavaSDK